 Liberica Native Image Kit, one of BellSoft products, can transform a Java application to a standalone execution binary.
 The binary version of the program does not require a JVM and has almost instant startup time.
-Alpaquita Linux images with Liberica Native Image Kit are available in the liberica-native-image-kit repository.
+Alpaquita Linux images with Liberica Native Image Kit are available in the Docker Hub repository.

 Even if you have an execution binary, you still need an image to run it in.
-Images in the alpaquita-linux-base repository are small and do not include any unnecessary software as they provide Alpaquita Linux images with the minimum amount of packages.
+Images in the alpaquitalinux-base repository are small and do not include any unnecessary software as they provide Alpaquita Linux images with the minimum amount of packages.